vexl-it/vexl-cryptography/README.md

 ```shell
 ./build.sh --help
 ```

+The resulting openssl library can then be found in `../openssl/lib` folder.

 ## Testing
 The vexl cyptography repository provides you with two types of tests.
 Integration tests and a performance tests.